MuhammadUsmanK/03_crd/README.md

 # 03_crd

-This repository intend to run analysis of variance for a CRD.
+This repository intend to run analysis of variance for a CRd.